Tara Brown's murderer Lionel Patea sentenced to life for second murder

 They were told Dufty still had a pulse and Lionel Patea called Crawford and told him to take Dufty to hospital.

-Crawford and co-accused Clinton Stockman then took Dufty to a farm house.
+Crawford and co-accused Clinton Stockman instead took Dufty to a farm house.

 A statement from Stockman given to the court said he saw Crawford, who once described Dufty as his best friend, then yell at him to wake up and that there was "torture" waiting for him.